 We strongly recommend that you take the steps to correctly Winterize your Porsche Boxster, including using a CTEK or Porsche battery charger each year.
 The CTEK battery charger completes 8 charging cycles including a FULL de-sulfation of your battery.

 |Porsche Charge-o-mat Pro Battery Maintainer and Charger||277 Reviews||Amazon|

 |CTEK - 40-206 MXS 5.0 Fully Automatic 4.3 amp Battery Charger and Maintainer 12V||4,030 Reviews||Amazon|

 NOTE: The OEM Supplier of the Porsche Battery Charger is CTEK.

-Using a CTEK battery charger each year will extend the life of your battery and keep it well maintained.
-Anytime you do not use your Boxster for over 10 days it is recommended that you attach a CTEK battery charger on your Boxster.
+Using a CTEK battery charger each year will extend the life of your battery and keep it well-maintained.
+Anytime you do not use your Boxster for over 10 days it is recommended that you attach a CTEK battery charger to your Boxster.

 For more info on Charging your Battery on your Porsche Boxster please check the following Article:

 Your Porsche Leather Seats are susceptible to premature aging due to UV radiation.
 To keep the interior leather in your Porsche Boxster in excellent condition, you’ll need to clean it roughly every three to four months using professional quality products.
 Using a higher-quality cleaner and conditioner (versus soap and water or automotive cleaning wipes), you will ensure that the leather is well-preserved.
 This will result in long-lasting leather.
 Many products contain an SPF substance to ensure added protection for your vehicle’s leather under the sun and UV radiation.